Aya Niseko Japan

-After previously sending eight steel sculptures to Japan to be displayed in a hotel foyer and penthouse rooms, I was seeking a new assignment.
+After previously sending eight of my steel sculptures to Japan, I was seeking a new assignment.

-The developer told me his next project was a contemporary hotel in Hokkaido called Aya, which means ‘to flow or to weave’.
+I got to talking with the hotel’s developer and he told me his next project was a contemporary hotel in Hokkaido called Aya, which means ‘to flow or to weave’.

 With this Japanese weaving technique in mind, I designed an off-axis woven screen.

 The developer, architect and interior designers loved it.

 This project was unlike anything I had ever taken on.

 The size and scale of it posed a series of unique challenges.